 Life After Stitched: Caring for Your Blinds

-Keep them dry
+Keep your blinds dry

 Combat grease

 If you have blinds in your kitchen, over time, they can become greasy with cooking residue.
-White vinegar is fantastic for cutting through grease, either mixed with water (one for one) or by itself.
+White vinegar is fantastic for cutting through grease, either mixed with water or by itself.
 You can either spritz the mixture and leave to work for a couple of minutes, wiping after with a clean damp cloth, or just wipe directly with a cloth that has been soaked in the mixture.
 For extra stubborn grease on vinyl blinds, you can fill the bath with vinegar, warm water and washing up liquid.
 Immerse your blinds and leave to soak for a few minutes.

 CAREFUL!
 Never immerse wooden blinds in water, and never get them soaking wet, as this can damage them.